TheYoungOldtimer/ApProject1/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
-Special thanks to the open-source community of Qt Projects for their valuable contributions and inspiration.
+Special thanks to the open-source community of Qt Projects for their valuable contributions and inspiration, the instructor and assistants.

 Happy task managing!